safaris since 1995

 Mule ride to Asheton Maryam (13th century AD).
 Lunch then onto the second and the third group of the churches of Lalibela. second night at Roha Hotel, dinner bed and breakfast basis.

-Fly back to Addis for city tour, visit to "Merkato" and farewell restaurant dinner
+Fly back to Addis for city tour, visit to "Merkato" and farewell restaurant dinner before transferring to the airport.

 Tips and notes